Sarah Sanders Joins List Of Top Trump Aides Confronted At Restaurants

 All it took was one Facebook post and it seemed the whole Internet, or Twitter at least, knew what happened at The Red Hen in Lexington, Va., on Friday night.

-The Facebook status update posted by a server at the small farm-to-table restaurant in the Shenandoah Valley, read "I just served Sarah huckabee sanders for a total of 2 minutes before my owner asked her to leave."
+The Facebook status update posted by a server at the small farm-to-table restaurant in the Shenandoah Valley read: "I just served Sarah huckabee sanders for a total of 2 minutes before my owner asked her to leave."
 The post has since been deleted.

-Within hours The Red Hen's Yelp page was completely inundated with both positive and negative reviews about the restaurant reacting to the alleged treatment of White House press secretary Sarah Sanders.
+Within hours, The Red Hen's Yelp page was inundated with both positive and negative reviews, reacting to the treatment of White House press secretary Sarah Sanders.

 A one star review: "Horrible food paired with an unamerican owner.
 1/10 don't recommend.
 Don't come here at all."

-A different review this time with five stars: "Looks like you have an awesome menu and atmosphere, I can't wait to visit."
+A different review, this time with five stars: "Looks like you have an awesome menu and atmosphere, I can't wait to visit."

-Within hours, the restaurant's rating dropped to two-and-a-half stars.
-Upon opening their Yelp page, the app shows an "active cleanup alert" to warn users many of the reviews may be motivated by news coverage.
+The restaurant's rating dropped to 2 1/2 stars.
+The Red Hen's page on the Yelp website and its app eventually listed an "active cleanup alert" to warn users that many of the reviews may be motivated by news coverage.

 On Saturday morning, Sanders confirmed what happened with a tweet.